GenomicsAotearoa/shell-for-bioinformatics/docs/puzzles.md

     **Return:** The reverse complement $s^{c}$ of $s$.

-??? question "Counting DNA Nucleotides (dnct"
+??? question "Counting DNA Nucleotides (dnct)"

     A string is simply an ordered collection of symbols selected from some alphabet and formed into a word; the length of a string is the number of symbols that it contains.